 All businesses require a license to operate.
 The licensing requirements are different depending on where you live.
 You will probably need a state business license, but you may also need a city or county one.

-If you are registering as a sole proprietor – meaning that you assume all liability for the business operations, and you'll report all the income on your personal taxes – registration will be very straightforward.
+If you are registering as a sole proprietor – meaning that you assume all liability for the business operations, and you'll report all the income on your personal taxes – registration will be straightforward.

 If you're dipping your toes into genealogical research as a side business, a sole proprietorship might be the best way to get started quickly.
 If you intend to make your genealogy business your main source of income, consider a more formal structure.